rohanraval526/AdColony-Android-SDK/README.md

 ## Release Notes

-#### 4.2.3
+#### 4.2.4

-* Fixed edge case ANR witnessed by some surrounding WebView instantiation.
+* Fixed internal error leading to an issue with our Unity Plugin from v4.2.3.

 Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK/blob/master/CHANGELOG.md) for all the previous SDK versions.